 Atwood is a remote neighborhood (based on population density) located in Placentia, California.

-Atwood real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Atwood real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Atwood neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Of note is NeighborhoodScout's research finding that the Atwood neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Atwood community truly stands out from the rest in this regard.